snugcss/snug/README.md

 # SNUG
-#### A simple grid system for Adobe XD.
+#### A simple CSS framework of responsive grid.
-SNUG is CSS framework.
-Build the 'layout grid' on HTML.
+With SNUG, You can make good things every single day.

 ## Features

 * Light weight.
 SNUG is vary light weight.

-* Responsive.
+* Responsive Grid.
 Grid component made by flexbox.

 * Simple and easy.